 Kasper Elm Heintz

-I am a post-doctoral researcher affiliated with the Cosmic Dawn Center and the University of Iceland, specialized in observational extragalactic astronomy.
-I received my PhD from the University of Iceland in 2019, with my thesis project mainly focusing on using gamma-ray bursts and quasars as cosmic probes to study the interstellar medium in high-redshift galaxies.
+I am an Assistant Professor of Astrophysics based at the Cosmic Dawn Center (DAWN) at the Niels Bohr Institute.
+I received my PhD degree from the University of Iceland in 2019, advised by Prof. Páll Jakobsson.
+My thesis project was primarily focused on using gamma-ray bursts and quasars as cosmic probes to study the interstellar medium in high-redshift galaxies.

 Now, I mainly work on the optical counterparts and host galaxies of astronomical transients such as fast radio bursts and gravitational wave events, to better understand these extreme sources.
 Additionally, I develop new techniques to identity quasars based on the astrometric measurements of the Gaia satellite, to provide a more unbiased census of the quasar population and foreground absorption-line systems.
-The overarching goal of these projects is to study and track the chemical enrichment of galaxies through cosmic time.
-I am also involved in the development of a new instrument for the Nordic Optical Telescope as instrument scientist.
+More recently I also started working on characterizing the molecular and neutral atomic gas of high-redshift galaxies observed in absorption and emission, using a combination of VLT and ALMA imaging and spectroscopic data.
+The overarching goal of these projects is to study and track the evolution and chemical enrichment of galaxies through cosmic time.

 I am further involved in the development of a new instrument for the Nordic Optical Telescope: the NOT Transient Explorer (NTE) as Instrument Scientist.
 I teach a range of courses in astronomy and have supervised a large number of students at all levels from first-year to MSc.